Qualcomm: Apple

 In January 2017, the Federal Trade Commission (FTC) initiated an investigation into allegations that Qualcomm charged excessive royalties for patents that are "essential to industry standards".
 That same year, Apple initiated a $1 billion lawsuit against Qualcomm in the U.S. alleging Qualcomm overcharged for semiconductors and failed to pay $1 billion in rebates.
 Apple also filed lawsuits in China and the United Kingdom.

 Apple alleged Qualcomm was engaging in unfair competition by selling industry-standard patents at a discount rate in exchange for an exclusivity agreement for its semiconductor products.
 An FTC report reached similar conclusions.
 Qualcomm filed counter-claims alleging Apple made false and misleading statements to induce regulators to sue Qualcomm.
 Qualcomm also sued Apple's suppliers for allegedly not paying Qualcomm's patent royalties, after Apple stopped reimbursing them for patent fees.
 Qualcomm petitioned the International Trade Commission to prohibit imports of iPhones, on the premise that they contain stolen Qualcomm patents after Apple's suppliers stopped paying.

 In August 2017, the International Trade Commission responded to Qualcomm's complaints by starting an investigation of Apple's use of Qualcomm patents without royalties.
 Qualcomm also filed suit against Apple in China for alleged patent infringement in October 2017.
 The following month, Apple counter-sued, alleging Qualcomm was using patented Apple technology in its Android components.

 In December 2018, Chinese and German courts held that Apple infringed on Qualcomm patents and banned sales of certain iPhones.
 Some patents were held to be invalid, while others were infringed by Apple.

 In April 2019, Apple and Qualcomm reached an agreement to cease all litigation and sign a six-year licensing agreement.
 The settlement included a one-time payment from Apple of about $4.5 to 4.7 billion.
 Terms of the six-year licensing agreement were not disclosed, but the licensing fees were expected to increase revenues by $2 per-share.

 In January 2018, the European Competition Commission fined Qualcomm $1.2 billion for an arrangement to use Qualcomm chips exclusively in Apple's mobile products.
-Qualcomm is appealing the decision.
-In June 2022, Qualcomm announced the company had won its appeal against $1+ billion European Union antitrust fine.
-The appeal highlighted that Apple as a company had no technical alternative other than to use Qualcomm's LTE chipsets.
+Qualcomm appealed the decision, and in June 2022, Qualcomm announced the company had won its appeal of the European Union antitrust fine.
+The appeal had highlighted that Apple as a company had no technical alternative other than to use Qualcomm's LTE chipsets.